 The Lotus Children’s Center is a Mongolian non-profit, non-governmental organization working with vulnerable children and families in Ulan Bator to provide the basic human rights of shelter, food, and education.
-The goal of the Lotus Center is to provide primary care to all attending children, including food, healthcare, clothing and accommodation, and to provide developmental care so that they can break free of the poverty cycle.
+The goal of the Lotus Center is to provide primary care to all attending children, including food, healthcare, clothing, and accommodation, and to provide developmental care so that they can break free of the poverty cycle.
 As such we aim to give each child a quality education, counseling, tools for building self-esteem, and access to life skills.

-- Lotus Children’s Home
+- Lotus Children’s Center Home

-- Kindergarten and Primary School
+- Lotus Center Kindergarten and Primary School

 - web: www.lotuschild.org

-Lotus Children’s Home
+Lotus Children’s Center Home

-Kindergarten and Primary School
+Lotus Children’s Center Kindergarten and Primary School

 The Lotus Center views education as one of the most important tools in breaking the cycle of poverty.
 For this reason, Lotus Center founded its own kindergarten in 1997.
 The kindergarten evolved into a primary school program in 2004, which enabled Lotus to provide a comprehensive academic education for all children in its care up to fifth grade.
 The school incorporates a program for children with special needs, as well as a vocational training program.
-After fifth grade, Lotus children are encouraged to attend different high schools in Ulan Bator depending on their individual skills and interests.
+After fifth grade, Lotus children are encouraged and helped financially to attend different high schools in Ulan Bator depending on their individual skills and interests.